 Supporting differentiated instruction by utilizing learning centers and introducing gamified learning

 Facilitating student-directed learning by empowering students to make choices about how they learn

 Creating classroom jobs

-Building inclusive social-emotional learning themes into curriculum requires understanding the needs and learning styles of your students and responding to those needs.
-Only you know how your classroom is best served by SEL education and how best to introduce SEL curriculum to aid your students in their social-emotional development.
+Building inclusive social-emotional learning themes into curriculum requires understanding the social-emotional needs and learning styles of your students and responding to those needs.
+Only you know how your classroom is best served by SEL education and how best to introduce SEL curriculum to aid your students in building their social and emotional health.